iptv-org/iptv/CONTRIBUTING.md

 - `api:generate`: generates a JSON file with all streams for the [iptv-org/api](https://github.com/iptv-org/api) repository.
 - `api:deploy`: allows to manually upload a JSON file created via `api:generate` to the [iptv-org/api](https://github.com/iptv-org/api) repository.
 To run the script you must provide your [personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens) with write access to the repository.
 - `db:create`: сreates a temporary file `temp/database/streams.db` containing all links from the [/streams]() folder.
 - `playlist:update`: triggers an update of internal playlists.
-The process involves processing requests from issues, URL normalization, and sorting links by channel name, quality, and label.
+The process involves processing approved requests from issues, URL normalization, and sorting links by channel name, quality, and label.
 - `playlist:validate`: сhecks ids and links in internal playlists for errors.
 - `playlist:lint`: сhecks internal playlists for syntax errors.
 - `playlist:generate`: generates all public playlists.